baleian/jay-ai-agent/README.md

   - **`Casual_Chat`**: Manages general conversations and any non-specialized chat that doesn't fall into the categories above.
     *Example Queries:*
        - Hi, how are you today?
-       - What's the weather like in Seoul and New York now?
+       - How is the weather like in Seoul and New York now?

 -----